Drive Reduction Theory: Hull's Motivation Model

 The theory proposed that all behaviour is motivated by drive reduction.
 An organism acts to reduce tension.
 When tension is reduced, the action is reinforced (more likely to occur again).
 This was powerful in its simplicity and explained much of observed learning, especially in animals and young children.

-Primary and secondary drives are sources of motivation, with primary drives innate and urgent and secondary drives learned through experience.
-A child in pain will ignore learning tasks to escape discomfort.
-A hungry child will struggle to concentrate because the hunger drive creates competing tension.
-Teachers who work in under-resourced schools know this well: when learners haven't eaten (high hunger drive) or have experienced trauma (persistent pain/threat drive), academic motivation collapses regardless of how engaging the lesson is.
+Primary and secondary drives are sources of motivation.
+Primary drives are innate and urgent; secondary drives learned through experience are slower and more dependent on context.
+A learner in pain will ignore learning tasks to escape discomfort.
+A hungry learner will struggle to concentrate because the hunger drive competes directly with attention.

-Secondary drives emerge from learning.
-Learners wanting teacher approval show a secondary drive (Miller & Dollard, 1941).
+Secondary drives develop through learning.
+When learners want teacher approval, they show a secondary drive (Miller & Dollard, 1941).
 This desire is learned, not inherent.
-Fear of failure becomes a drive when learners link poor work to disapproval (Skinner, 1953).
-Secondary drives differ between learners and cultures (Bandura, 1977).

 This explained why rewards work: food satisfies hunger, cooling satisfies heat stress, and these satisfactions reinforce the behaviour that preceded them.
 The theory predicted that as a drive is satisfied, reward value decreases.
 A starving child will work hard for a biscuit; a well-fed child won't.
 This seemed to explain motivation across contexts.

-Deci and Ryan (1985) showed that intrinsic motivation thrives when learners' needs are met.
-Learners feel motivated when they choose work (autonomy), see progress (competence), and have support (relatedness).
-External rewards, like stickers, can hurt intrinsic motivation by lowering autonomy (Deci & Ryan, 2000).
-The learner links reading to the reward, not enjoyment; motivation may then vanish.
+Deci and Ryan (1985) showed that intrinsic motivation grows when learners' needs are met.
+Learners feel motivated when they can choose work (autonomy), see progress (competence), and have support (relatedness).
+External rewards, like stickers, can harm intrinsic motivation by lowering autonomy (Deci & Ryan, 2000).
+The learner may link reading to the reward, not enjoyment, so motivation may then vanish.

 This explains why token economies work brilliantly in the short term but often backfire long-term.
 You can motivate compliance with stickers, but you're training the child to do things for extrinsic reward, not to develop intrinsic motivation.
 Harlow's monkeys didn't need a reward to stay curious; they were rewarded by curiosity itself.